 If you’re storing a large amount of grounds, try to use a large canister to store the bulk of it and a smaller container for everyday use; that way you’re limiting the light and air exposure for the majority of your supply for longer.

 There’s also the possibility of freezing your ground beans too, although it’s a controversial practice and most people try to avoid this where they can, although it’s better than throwing your beans away and can help keep them drinkable for longer.

 The best way to avoid ground coffee going stale is by keeping it whole as long as possible, many coffee drinkers find it necessary to grind beans at home to save the trouble and it really is the best way forward.
-Anything you can do to limit the amount of time between grinding the coffee and making your drink is going to help, so buying your grounds more regularly in smaller quantities is a good idea if you can do it too.
+Anything you can do to limit the amount of time between grinding the coffee and making your drink is going to help, so buying whole beans more regularly in smaller quantities is a good idea if you can do it.

 Overall the main thing is to try to avoid the situation where you’re trying to store large quantities of ground coffee, it’s not the best way to do things, but if you have to do so, make sure you take as much care as possible to keep that coffee well sealed in a cool, dark place.
-Still, you’re only going to get two weeks of good coffee but that’s a lot better than nothing.
+Still, you’re only going to get a week or two of good coffee but that’s better than nothing.

 With that said…

 How Long Does Coffee Last Anyway?

 - Whole coffee beans will stay fresh for a couple of weeks in a brown paper bag.
 When coffee beans are placed in an airtight canister that vents CO2 then they can stay fresh for 3-4 weeks or so.